-For more information about this report, or any questions relating to your drinking water, please call (661) 510 - 3092 and ask for Brad Kinney, or (661) 219-3446 and ask for Daniel O'Connor.
+For more information about this report, or any questions relating to your drinking water, please call (661) 510-3092 and ask for Brad Kinney.

 TERMS USED IN THIS REPORT

 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.